ahotchkin/ahotchkin.github.io/_posts/2019-09-19-how_toy_story_4_inspired_my_rails_application_project.markdown

 ### Is that everything?

+No. No it is not.
 Truth be told, I could go on and on about the features I added, or more likely attempted to add, to this app, and what I learned along the way.
 But I’m afraid if I were to do that the post would never end, which means I’d never stop writing it and I’d never be able to submit my project.
 Even while writing this post I ended up experimenting with new/current code and found myself wanting to jump back in and update some things.
 While I know my code definitely isn’t perfect, it does seem to be working pretty well.
 Creating something from scratch that looks like it maybe, on some level, could be semi-legit is pretty cool.
 Time for the next section.
 To JavaScript and beyond!

 <img src="https://media.giphy.com/media/N7b54P9EMvK24/giphy.gif" width="480px" height="270px">